svikashk/docs/guide/desktop-widget-installation.md

 ---

-## Installation guide/ for Windows users
+## Installation guide for Windows users

 - Download should start automatically.
 If you have any trouble click on "Try Again" to manually download.